rodrigozr/sqs-grep/readme.md

   -s, --silent                Does not print the message contents (only count them)
   -f, --full                  Prints a JSON with the full message content (Body and all MessageAttributes)
                               By default, only the message body is printed
-  --stripAttributes           When --moveTo is set, this option will cause all message attributes to be
+  --stripAttributes           This option will cause all message attributes to be stripped when moving,
-                              stripped when moving it to the target queue
+                              copying and publishing the message (used with --moveTo, --copyTo,
+                              --publishTo, and --republish)
   -o, --outputFile file       Write matched messages to the given output file instead of the console.
                               Combine with --full to have exact message reproduction, one per line in the
                               output file